The name of the organization represented by these Bylaws is the Society for Collegiate Travel and Expense Management, herein abbreviated as ‘SCTEM.’

 SCTEM Executive Board members and approved designees are responsible for knowing and following operational guidelines and security procedures when handling payment card data.

-Payment card equipment (loaner) is considered a Michigan State University institutional resource and should be safely secured.
+Payment card equipment (loaner) is considered a University of Washington institutional resource and should be safely secured.

 SCTEM Executive Board members and approved designees should be aware that violation of the above conditions will be handled in an appropriate manner up to and including dismissal from their board and conference responsibilities.